 A sudden decision

 While everyone was aware of the trouble the protests were creating at the airport, it came as a surprise when the Civil aviation authority of Hong Kong decided to cancel all outgoing flights for the remainder of the day.
 Happening as a bolt of lightning, this sudden decision created a major logistic nightmare for airlines and passengers alike.

 Hong Kong is a major transportation hub in Asia, as many Chinese use the cities’ modern airport to transit on their way to Europe or America.
-As a consequence, disruption reached its peak, affecting also, at the same time inbound passengers (even though normally they were allowed to land).
+As a consequence, disruption reached its peak, affecting also inbound passengers (even though normally they were allowed to land).
 I was scheduled to fly at 8 pm with Cathay Pacific, the flagship airline of Hong Kong.

 The ground staff of Cathay who were handling operations in Cebu were caught completely unaware.
-I told a lady named Elizabeth about this cancellation, but she maintained that she got no news from HK.
+I told a lady named Elizabeth about this cancellation, but she maintained that she heard no news from HK.
 After briefly shutting down the check-in counters, the Cathay staff reopened them, and started checking in the passengers.
-The reason for this was that the incoming plane, CX925 (bound to be CX926 on the return) was loaded and authorized to take off.
+The reason for this was that the incoming plane, CX925 (bound to be CX926 on the return) was loaded and authorized to take off in Hong Kong.

 We learned later, from a passenger who had insider information, that apparently Cathay did not have a backup crew to fly the plane back to HKG.

 However, the plane was late, and landed in Cebu only at around 19.46.
-And it was only at 20.19 that the passengers were informed by an announcement about the cancellation.
+And it was only at 20.19 that the passengers were informed about the cancellation.
 There was a bit of a mess when getting out of immigration, attributable more to Filipino disorganization than to Cathay.